-Lotherton Hall and Wildlife World
+Lotherton Hall Bird Garden And Wildlife World

 The History of Lotherton

-In 1968, it was reopened as a museum and stately home by Leeds City Council.
+Finally, in 1968, it was reopened as a museum and stately home by Leeds City Council.
 A bird garden was opened in the grounds of the hall, and for many years this was a free attraction.
-Up to a few years ago you could come here and pay for parking, and the bird garden and other grounds were free.
+Up to a few years ago you could come here and pay just for parking, and the bird garden and other grounds were free.
 You only had to pay for visiting the hall and displays.

-This has had mixed reactions if you visit Trip Advisor reviews.
+Unsurprisingly, this has had mixed reactions if you visit Trip Advisor reviews.
 A lot of people baulk at paying to visit the house and grounds.
 They hark back to when the parking was cheap and the bird garden was free.
 However, I feel that the facelift of the new Wildlife World is where the money has needed to be spent.

 Lotherton Hall features lovely furniture, decorative art and ceramics, and has some wonderful fashion galleries and costume displays.
 The upstairs of the hall is also not open all year round.
-(Again this is a little bone of contention if you see the reviews on Trip Advisor!)
+(Again this is a little bone of contention if you see the Lotherton Hall reviews on Trip Advisor!)

 The grounds of Lotherton Hall and Wildlife World feature an extensive deer garden with hides, two playgrounds and lots of lovely gardens.
 There is even a small cemetery where the pets of the Gascoigne family are remembered.

-There is a cafe and toilets in the Courtyard and Stables of the house, which also houses some of the old carriages belonging to the family.
+Furthermore, there is a cafe and toilets in the Courtyard and Stables of the house, which also houses some of the old carriages belonging to the family.

 In recent years this has changed considerably.
 There is a new entrance, with a walkway and gift shop, and a brand new flamingo enclosure.